Virginia-class submarine: Photonics masts

-A sailor using an Xbox 360 controller to control the photonic masts of USS Colorado in 2018.
-It is the first submarine to use this Xbox controller.
+A sailor is using an Xbox 360 controller to control the photonic masts of USS Colorado in 2018, the first submarine to use this Xbox controller.

-The Virginia class is the first to utilize photonic sensors instead of a traditional periscope.
-The class is equipped with high-resolution cameras, along with light-intensification and infrared sensors, an infrared laser rangefinder, and an integrated Electronic Support Measures (ESM) array.
+The Virginia class is the first to use photonic sensors instead of a traditional periscope.
+The class is equipped with high-resolution cameras, along with light-intensification and infrared sensors, an infrared laser rangefinder, and an integrated electronic support measures array.
 Two redundant sets of these sensors are mounted on two AN/BVS-1 photonics masts located outside the pressure hull.
 Signals from the masts' sensors are transmitted through optical fiber data lines through signal processors to the control center.
 Visual feeds from the masts are displayed on liquid-crystal display interfaces in the command center.

-The design of earlier optical periscopes required them to penetrate the pressure hull, reducing the structural integrity of the pressure hull as well as increasing the risk of flooding, and also required the submarine's control room to be located directly below the sail/fin.
-Implementation of photonics masts (which do not penetrate the pressure hull) enabled the submarine control room to be relocated to a position inside the pressure hull which is not necessarily directly below the sail.
+The design of earlier optical periscopes required them to penetrate the pressure hull, reducing its structural integrity, as well as increasing the risk of flooding, and also required the submarine's control room to be located directly below the sail/fin.
+Implementation of photonics masts (which do not penetrate the pressure hull) enabled the submarine control room to be relocated to a position inside the pressure hull, which is not necessarily directly below the sail.

 The current photonics masts have a visual appearance so different from ordinary periscopes that when the submarine is detected, it can be distinctly identified as a Virginia-class vessel.
-As a result, current photonic masts will be replaced with Low-Profile Photonics Masts (LPPM) which resemble traditional submarine periscopes more closely.
+As a result, current photonic masts will be replaced with low-profile photonics masts, which resemble traditional submarine periscopes more closely.

-In the future, a non-rotational Affordable Modular Panoramic Photonics Mast may be fitted, enabling the submarine to obtain a simultaneous 360° view of the sea surface.
+In the future, a nonrotational affordable modular panoramic photonics mast may be fitted, enabling the submarine to obtain a simultaneous 360° view of the sea surface.

 Propulsor

 In contrast to a traditional bladed propeller, the Virginia class uses pump-jet propulsors by BAE Systems, originally developed for the Royal Navy's s.
-The propulsor significantly reduces the risks of cavitation, and allows quieter operation.
+The propulsor significantly reduces the risks of cavitation and allows quieter operation.

 Improved sonar systems

-Sonar arrays aboard Virginia-class submarines have an "Open System Architecture" (OSA) which enables rapid insertion of new hardware and software as they become available.
-Hardware upgrades (dubbed Technology Insertions) are usually carried out every four years, while software updates (dubbed Advanced Processor Builds) are carried out every two years.
+Sonar arrays aboard Virginia-class submarines have an open-system architecture, which enables rapid insertion of new hardware and software as they become available.
+Hardware upgrades (dubbed technology insertions) are usually carried out every four years, while software updates (dubbed advanced processor builds) are carried out every two years.
 Virginia-class submarines feature several types of sonar arrays.